First, let’s establish this right away:

 Shared parenting isn’t right for families where one parent struggles with addiction, there is a history of violence or abuse, or severe mental illness.

-As of Friday April 27, Kentucky became the first state in the country with a “legal presumption” for joint custody in divorce proceedings.
+As of April, 2018 Kentucky became the first state in the country with a “legal presumption” for joint custody in divorce proceedings.
 That means that when you split in Kentucky, time with the kids is equally split in half — and the onus is on one parent to argue the other should have less time.

 Other states including Arizona, Missouri and South Dakota also have very progressive and strong shared-custody laws, and 25 states are debating legislation that would do the same.

 For the vast majority of separated and divorced families, shared parenting is what is best for children.